View Related Sites

 The tests are for applicants to certain undergraduate degrees in Modern Languages, Linguistics and their joint schools at the University of Oxford.

-The MLAT are paper-based tests, which consist of several parts for different language and linguistics courses.
+The MLAT are paper-based tests, which consist of several parts for different language and linguistics courses, as well as a Philosophy paper for the joint course of Philosophy and Modern Languages.
 Candidates will need to take a maximum of two papers.
-Each paper lasts 30 minutes.
+The Philosophy paper is 60 minutes long, and each other paper lasts 30 minutes.

-The University of Oxford’s Faculty of Medieval and Modern Languages is responsible for the setting and development of the MLAT, including the test format and scoring.
+The University of Oxford is responsible for the setting and development of the MLAT, including the test format and scoring.
 For general information about the MLAT, see the University of Oxford’s admissions tests webpage.